HexaField/System-Dynamics-Bot/readme-old.md

 ### Step 1.
 Install Graphviz

 Unix based systems already have C++ and Python installed, so you can skip those installation processes.
 You can install Graphviz by running `sudo apt-get install graphviz graphviz-dev`.
-As before, please ensure that Graphviz installation directory is on PATH.
+As before, please ensure Graphviz installation directory is on PATH.
 In Linux systems, it usually gets added to PATH by default.

 ### Step 2.
 Install Required Python Packages